Public & Patient Involvement (PPI)

 It is important to know whether the inputs made by research partners have made a difference to a trial or study.
 Our proposed impact measurement tool lists areas of work where inputs are expected from research partners, we will pilot this tool kit within a number of research centres in the first instance.

-Baseline measurement of PPI&E activity across all WCRC areas, have been undertaken using a scoping toolkit.
+Baseline measurement of PPI activity across all WCRC areas, have been undertaken using a scoping toolkit.
 The information gathered has been used to determine which actions will need to be taken so that our research can achieve the requirements and performance indicators set for PPI involvement.

-Want to know more?
+Are you a member of the public and want to know more?
 Watch our film!

 Members of our public and patient involvement team have worked with Cardiff University staff to produce a short film highlighting the benefits of public involvement in research.